dst202/blog-test/posts/graphQL-API-in-vanilla-JavaScript.md

 ```

 Find a more detailed guide in the [docs](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) on how to generate a personal token.
 Copy the token and save somewhere safe and we can hit the road.
 I'm using VScode and have "Live Server" extension installed.
-Create folder for the project with you directory looking like this:
+Create a folder for the project with you directory looking like this:

 ![project directory structure](https://res.cloudinary.com/cortehz/image/upload/v1623158372/blog_images/github-profile-files.png)